liam-mh/SoftwareProjects_AnimalRecognition/README.txt

 Sami Haq
 Mohammed Ramdan

-Version: 0.2
+Version: 0.3
 March 2023

 ------------------
 1. INTRODUCTION
 ------------------
 This prototype is a web application for our client Elanco.

-It takes a user input image and uses the Google Cloud Vision API to scan the image and return labels and object data.
+It takes a user input image and uses the Google Cloud Vision API to scan the image and return labels and object data. this data is then stored using Firebase realtime database as a no-SQL solution, and Firebase Storage for the images.
-We then manage the data for a back end service, and display refactored data to the web user.
+The results display refactored data to the web user about their input image, it can detect potential hazards amongs cattle.

-It can highlight objects and potential hazards.
+Admins can login and access the full database in a clean and formatted table.
+In addition to filtering the data and viewing graphs with data contents quantity.

 ------------------
 2. DOCUMENTATION